ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/backup-script.md

 ```

-<b>7. </b> Once the script is executed it will ask you for the below details.
+<b>7. </b> Once the script is executed it will ask you for following details.

-- You can **ADD** or **REMOVE** cron with the first option, it will ask you whether to add or remove the cronjob like below: you need to enter add or remove as per your need (if you enter to remove the script will search and remove the backup script cronjob)
+- You can **ADD** or **REMOVE** cron with the first option, it will ask you whether to add or remove the cronjob like below: you need to enter add or remove as per your need (if you enter to remove the script will search and remove the backup script cronjob if present in the server, if you enter add it will continue to prceed with the following)

 ```
 Do you want to add or remove the cron job?
 Enter 'add' or 'remove':